Abbreviations : Report Help

 The genus is distinguished on the basis of genetic characters.

 The deduced polyprotein ranges from 2,485 to 2,972 aa.
-Only members of Megrivirus E have a L protein.
-1AB remains uncleaved and has a N-terminal myristoylation signal.
-There are 1–4 2A proteins, the last of which exhibiting a H-box/NC motif.
-A second functional ORF has been proposed at the 3′-end of the genome but not yet demonstrated.
+Only members of Megrivirus E have an L protein of unknown function.
+1AB remains uncleaved and has an N-terminal myristoylation signal.
+There are 1–4 2A proteins, the last of which exhibiting an H-box/NC motif.
+A second ORF has been proposed at the 3′-end of the genome but not yet demonstrated.
 Sequence data indicate interspecies recombination in the evolution of megriviruses (Lau et al., 2014, Boros et al., 2014b).

 The virus is suspected to be the etiological agent of turkey viral hepatitis (Honkavuori et al., 2011, Tzianabos and Snoeyenbos 1965).
 The natural host is poultry (turkey and chicken).
+No virus has been isolated.
 Viral RNA was detected in liver, bile, intestine, serum and cloacal swabs of turkeys suffering from turkey viral hepatitis; RNAs of related viruses have been detected in chickens, ducks, feral pigeons, harriers and penguins.

-Members of a species of the genus Megrivirus share an essentially common genome organization.
+Members of a species of the genus Megrivirus:

 The divergence (number of differences per site between sequences) of members of different Megrivirus species ranges from 0.52–0.67 for P1 and 0.31–0.53 for 3CD.
-Megrivirus taxonomy is complicated by an apparent interspecies recombination event in the evolution of viruses belonging to the Megrivirus A and Megrivirus C species.
+Megrivirus taxonomy is complicated by apparent interspecies recombination events in the evolution of viruses belonging to the species Megrivirus A and Megrivirus C.